pratham2530/scratch-pad/README.md

 Maths and coding write ups of different topics I've come across in class or myself and found interesting:

-- `algorithms-and-ds.py`: graphs (Dijkstra's, Bellman-Ford, Ford-Fulkerson) and Fenwick tree implementation.
+- `algorithms-and-ds.py`: graphs (Dijkstra's, Bellman-Ford, Ford-Fulkerson) and Fenwick tree implementation (including proofs for the update and prefix-sum index jumps).

 - `approximating-pi.ipynb`: approximating $\pi$ using the areas of inscribed and circumscribed polygons.
   ![Areas of inscribed (green) and circumscribed (red) polygons of a unit circle at different numbers of sides](notebooks/images/approximating-pi.png)